top of page

 A – High culpability

-Deliberate and repeated use of a mobile phone during prohibited times
+• Deliberate and repeated breach of the school’s mobile phone rules

-Use of phone to facilitate bullying or harassment
+• Use of a phone to facilitate bullying, harassment, intimidation, or humiliation

-Use of phone in areas where privacy is expected, e.g., toilets
+• Use of a phone in an area where privacy would reasonably be expected, for example toilets or changing rooms

 B – Medium culpability

-Occasional use of mobile phone during prohibited times despite warnings
+• Deliberate use of a mobile phone during prohibited times despite warnings

 C – Lesser culpability